-- Somewhat justified as the climates close the Equator provide the life the best environment to thrive.
-Including also germs, diseases, pests, predators, parasites and other nasty creatures.
-Most snakes, insects and amphibians, for example, find their natural habitat between the Tropics and Equator.
+- Somewhat justified as the climates close to the Equator provide the best environment for life to thrive — including germs, diseases, pests, predators, parasites, and other nasty creatures.
+Most snakes, insects, and amphibians, for example, find their natural habitat between the Tropics and Equator.
 Likewise, the sister trope Grim Up North is due to the increasingly life-hostile climate towards the poles.

 - Joseph Campbell has written that because tropical environments make dead things decay spectacularly (decay and scavenger organisms being more vibrant, too), it tends to make native religions more aware of life's connection to death.
 This can make "fertile" ground for stories about death cults.

 - Note that this trope is inverted at the Southern hemisphere.
 The perceived "savagery" increases towards north (as the Equator is there) and the more south you go, the more the north-like the milieu becomes as the climate becomes colder and less friendly to life.
 Until, of course, we reach the Mysterious Antarctica.

 - According to Dave Barry, Florida in general and Miami in particular.
 According to him, Florida has a constant 200% humidity rate, teems with psychotically aggressive antsnote , giant insects that want to jump into your mouth, and crabs that tear up your front lawn and attack you when you try to pick up the morning paper.
 And the "natives" are even worse — the Miami version of a good Samaritan responds to a carjacking by pulling out a gun and firing madly at the jacked car.
 As for politics, the only thing that makes the endemic corruption bearable is how hilarious it is.
 Case in point: the then-U.S. attorney for the state's south district who responded to losing a legal case by going to a strip club and biting a stripper on the arm.
 Fittingly, there's even a trope about it.